tombena/sunny-trip/README.md

 - Set up your origin and destinations (default values are respectively Paris and some European cities)
 - Set up your dates (default ones are from tomorrow and back 2 days later)
 - Pack a suitcase

+Update: QPX Express API service will end on April 10, 2018